GitASite/NIECE/README.md

 # NIECE
-## Node.js Inline-Edited-Content & Express
+#### Node.js Inline-Edited-Content & Express

 ### What's NIECE?
 NIECE is full-stack CMS built entirely within a single npm package.
 It doen't really have an admin pannel as everyhitng is ediable inline.
-The structure is built very similarly to Drupal 7, and does almost as much.
+The structure is built very similarly to Drupal CMS, and does almost as much.
 It has a lot for it's size:
  - Bootstrap theme
  - Written entirely in Javascript (Node.js).
  - User system with roles, permissions, and email verification.